All food and beverage (and everything around us) are made up of chemical components, whether they appear in nature or are made in a lab.

 Drawe on the combined benefits of artificial and natural flavors, flavorists can now design any flavor profile people can imagine.
 Without the label telling you what it is, it is unlikely the average consumer would see the differences in what they are drinking.

 Flavor has invoked powerful sensory experiences that an individual experience can only appreciate; it’s not something you can see or touch, but it is something you must feel and taste for yourself.
 The role of flavorist is to recreate those experiences at the accurate molecular level and chemical compound, allowing consumers to enjoy their favorite drinks and taste new flavors that would otherwise be a rarity to experience.
-Beyond all of the complex regulatory definitions, procedures and paperwork, that’s what the true magic of flavor development can do for their consumers.
+Beyond all of the complex regulatory definitions, procedures, and paperwork, that’s what the true magic of flavor development can do for its consumers.

 How we perceive the tastes of food and beverage products and other substances is based on senses, including taste, touch, and smell.
 And natural and artificial flavors are innovative discoveries in the flavor science world.